geekzy/tiapp-como/README.md

 1. `tap` the same as `touchend` in native appcelerator event.
 2. `click` the same as `click` in native appcelerator event.
 3. `taphod` the same as `longpress` in native appcelerator event.
-4. `swipe` the same as `swipe` in native appcelerator event.
+*more to come in the future*

 Writing Models
 --------------

-Models or Data Models are table representative in local DB, since Como is using `joli` as ORM Library, Como has a namespace for joli which is `Como.db`, it is actually a joli object.
+Models or Data Models are table representatives in local DB, since Como is using `joli` as ORM Library, Como has a namespace for joli which is `Como.db`, it is a joli object.
 The directory for model is `/app/models` please create one if not exists.

 To configure your database name you can set it in `/app/config/app.js`